jakearchibald/async-waituntil-polyfill/README.md

 We fixed this in the spec, so you can call `waitUntil` as long as the promises already passed to `waitUntil` & `respondWith` haven't settled yet.

-The browser haven't caught up yet, but this polyfill makes it work as expected.
+The browsers haven't caught up yet, but this polyfill makes it work as expected.

 # Usage